ronaldoussoren/pyobjc/docs/api/module-objc.rst

    :param object: an object (a Cocoa instance)

    Remove all associations for *object*.
-It is generally a bad idea to use this function, because other libraries might have set assocations as well.
+It is generally a bad idea to use this function, because other libraries might have set associations as well.

 .. data:: OBJC_ASSOCIATION_ASSIGN